What is a limited company?

 - Separate legal entity that is responsible for its own income, assets, debts and liabilities.

-- There are no shareholders because this type of company does not issues shares.
+- There are no shareholders because this type of company does not issue shares.
 Limited by guarantee companies are owned by individuals called ‘guarantors’.

 - A guarantor’s personal liability is limited to a fixed amount of money called a ‘guarantee’.
 The guaranteed sum must be paid to the company if it can’t afford to pay its bills.